 The Cons of In-House Hiring

 - Finding, interviewing and negotiating can take time, and if an employee departs, the process begins again.
-Onboarding new employees, including training, can be expensive.
+Onboarding new sales employees, including training, can be expensive.

 On-the-Job Sales Employee Hiring